The Rule of Law

 Rule of Law by Conformity to Rights produces findings of law that are Rational Judgements given unavoidable inconsistencies.

-– No finding of law, regulation, or legislation may apply retroactively: if there is no such law there is no crime, other than a crime of irreciprocity.
+– No finding of the court, regulation, or legislation may apply retroactively: if there is no such code there is no crime, other than a crime of irreciprocity.

 3. Rule By Law (Rule by Legislation – Agreement between a Group)

 Rule by Law: a “Formalist”: (Optimistic) or “thin” definition, that must not preserve any such rights, and that either the state or the people are unlimited in their imposition of ….
 Rule by Legislation is a Formalist (Optimistic) definitions of the rule of law do not make a judgment about the “justness” of law itself, but define specific procedural attributes that a legal framework must have in order to be in compliance with the rule of law.
 The formalist interpretation holds that the rule of law has purely formal characteristics, meaning that the law must be publicly declared, with prospective application, and possess the characteristics of generality, equality, and certainty, but there are no requirements with regard to the content of the law.

 In addition, some theorists hold that democracy(majority) can circumvent both procedure and rights, or construct new rights (rather than privileges).